-- ☐ Available punch positions may vary depending the type of installed output tray.
-For more information about punch, see the manual that comes with this machine. - ☐ When "punchhole" is not specified, the machine executes the punch function by the default number of punch holes. - ☐ When "punchhole" is not specified correctly, the machine does not execute the function.
+- Available punch positions may vary depending the type of installed output tray.
+For more information about punch, see the Printer Reference 2 provided as a PDF file on the CD-ROM labeled "Operating Instructions for Printer / Scanner". - When "punchhole" is not specified, the machine executes the punch function by the default number of punch holes.
+The default number of punch holes is marked with in the table below. - □ When "punchhole" is not specified correctly, the machine does not execute the function.